shitcodebykaushik/linux_tut/YAML/THeory.md

 - It is the serilization language .
 It helps to coummunicate in two different lanugage/system/tech .
 - It is important for making the efficient data managemnt system and automation ,
 - It is the great tool for server and cloud .
+- It object serialization abilities make it viable replacemnt for the language like JSon .
 - We can have multiple yaml file under one yaml file .
 The seperation between each documents is marked by the three dashess (---)
 - YAML allow you to add commands to files using the hash symbol (#) similiar to python commnets .
 - YAML uses the indentation system similar to python to show the structure of the program .
 And we are required to use space to create the indentation rather then the tabs to avoid confusion .